 “Self-love begins the moment we realize that there is no self, only love”

 As such, many of my self-care practices have evolved since I’ve arrived.
 My yoga, meditation, and journaling ritual has now become a daily occurrence.
-To be honest, I also never really enjoyed cooking, but now making meals for myself and nourishing my body has become a mindfulness exercise and is something I truly love.
 I have also joined a salsa group as this is really the only form of dance that I have available to me (apart from the occasional freestyle in my own room.
 LOL!).
 I also adopted this new self-care practice inspired by a video shared on Facebook wherein I take a 15 minute gratitude walk outdoors (when it’s not raining in Maastricht…), and say out loud what I am grateful for that day.
 Further, I have put up sticky notes in my room with quotes surrounding the concept of self-love, to constantly remind myself of the power within each and every one of us.
 I have also become way more mindful of my self-talk, and I always greet and end the day with a short gratitude prayer.